Sometimes your Collection tests fail—even when you expect them all to pass.

 Click the Run in Postman button on the top right side of the screen.
 The Postman Echo collection appears in the sidebar of your Postman builder.

 In your Postman builder view, click the Runner button in the left side of the header bar.

 In the Collection Runner, select “Postman Echo” and click the Run Postman Echo button.
 (You can also select the “Environment”, “Iterations”, “Delay” (time), “Log Repsonses”, “Data”, and “Persist Variables”.
 But it’s not necessary for this example.)
 The image below shows the results of the collection run.

 Delete Cookies request, we expect a certain cookie to be returned by the server.

 Postman Echo’s Cookies endpoint returns whatever cookies are sent to it.
 It also sends a JSON representation of these in the response body.
 We’re using this to check if a certain cookie was returned.

-As we can see, this test is failing.
+As you can see, this test is failing.
 Let’s investigate why.